October 8th - 11th 2025

 Abstract & CV

-Migrants in turbulence times: Staying Awake - Journey to the of Paradise
+Migrants in turbulence times: Staying Awake - Journey to the Paradise

 Abstract & CV